juliaogris/shopify/README.md

 4. Enter shop URL (https://<TARGET-SHOP>.myshopify.com)
 5. Copy Install URL

-When a person with admin access to `TARGET-SHOP` clicks the Install URL this shopify server should print your permanent access token in the logs or other errors / problems.
+When a person with admin access to `TARGET-SHOP` clicks the Install link and after review the `Install app` button this shopify server should print your permanent access token in the logs or other errors / problems.

 All going well the clicked installation link will eventually respond with